A note on algebraic rank, matroids, and metrized complexes: Dependence of the algebraic rank on the ground field

-Then it is known that $M$ is realizable over $k$, if and only if the characteristic of $k$ is $2$ \cite[Example 4.5]{KatzMatroids}.
-Therefore, Theorem~\ref{rankMatroid} implies that $r^\text{alg}_{\mathbb{C}}(D_M) = 1$, but $r^\text{alg}_{\bar{\mathbb{F}}_2}(D_M) = 2$. \end{proof} The graph $G_M$ from the corollary is known as the \emph{Heawood graph}.
-A similar graph but with generic edge lengths was used by Jensen to show that the locus of Brill-Noether general graphs is not dense in the moduli space of tropical curves \cite{Jensen}.
+The graph $G_M$ from the corollary is known as the \emph{Heawood graph}.
+A similar graph but with generic edge lengths was used by Jensen to show that the locus of Brill--Noether general graphs is not dense in the moduli space of tropical curves \cite{Jensen}.